ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/ga4gh/+generated__OntologyClass.md

 * type: string

-the text label associated with the ontology class
+the text label associated with the term

 ##### `label` Value Example